kolkhis/prolug-coursework/automation-engineering/unit6/dp.md

 1. What is release engineering?

+    - Release engineering is, broadly speaking, a discipline of software engineering that focuses on automated build deployments and delivery of software.

 2. What are the release engineering principles?

+    1. Reproducible Builds: The build system should be able to take the inputs and produce **repeatable artifacts** (the product of the build, e.g., the compiled binary of the source code).
+    2. Automated Builds: Once the code is checked in (e.g., with the `checkout` action in GitHub Actions), automation should produce build artifacts to then be uploaded to a storage system.
+    3. Automated Tests: Once the build system produces artifacts, automated tests should be used to ensure they function as intended.
+    4. Automated Deployments: Deployments should be performed by computers, not humans.
+    5. Small Deployments: Build artifacts should contain small, self-contianed changes.
+This makes it easier to troubleshoot problematic areas of the pipeline.

 3. How do the tools we’ve discussed this week, Apptainer, Packer, Terraform, or even Ansible fit into these topics?

+    - These tools are important in release engineering for several reasons.
+      They are essential in some of the release engineering principles.
+For one, Terraform allows us to enforce **reproducible builds**, as well as **automated builds**.
+      Apptainer and Packer also help will reproducible and automated builds.
+      All these tools contribute to automated deployments.